mgrgic1/-49900-Server-Backend/README.md

 - If you go to CoinDB > Schemas > Tables, you'll see all the required tables and columns are there

 # Users Commands:
-`localhost:5000/users` - GET request to view all users in database
+`localhost:5000/users` - GET request to view a users in the database

 `localhost:5000/users/add` - POST request to add users to database